Total parenteral nutrition

 You can have TPN for days, weeks, or as long as needed.
 When your body is able to digest food, your doctor will stop giving you TPN.

-How is total parenteral nutrition (TPN) in newborns done?
+How is total parenteral nutrition (TPN) done?

 Total parenteral nutrition (TPN): When to call